Character roles and powers

 Mages are great for students who already do well in class.
 Because Mages have the least HP (default value of 30 HP), they’re most vulnerable.
 Their high AP (default value of 50 AP) means they can use their powers often.

-Mages help their teammates by replenishing AP with powers like Mana Transfer.
-They can also use Cheat Death, which enables a student to receive a different random sentence than the one they initially receive if they fall in battle.
+Mages help their teammates by replenishing AP with powers like Psionic Aura.
+They can also use Altered Destiny, which enables a student to make a different random pledge than the one they initially receive if they fall.

 Tip: Planning on playing with Story Mode?
 Learn more about the Mages’ lore here.